polterguy/polterguy.github.io/plugins/magic.lambda/index.md

 ### How to use [unwrap]

-This slot is useful if you want to invoke another slot, but before you do, you want to evaluate some expressions inside of some argument to your slot.
+This slot is useful if you want to evaluate some expression before the node where it's referenced is reached.
 Imagine the following.

 ```
 .src:Hello World